Drulex/StickPass/README.md

 The reasons for this decision are the following:
 * V-USB if fully compliant with USB1.1.
 * ATTINY85 is an extremely small package (8 pin DIP package).
 There are no ICs with integrated USB that are this small.
-* Very cheap (~1.67$) compared to other ICs with USB integrated or compared to using two ICs. (also no development board required when using DIP8 package)
+* Very cheap (~1.67$) compared to other ICs with USB integrated or compared to using two ICs.
-* Hardware is greatly simplified the IC is powered directly from USB VCC and does not require a single external component (not even oscillator).
+* Hardware is greatly simplified as the IC is powered directly from USB VCC and does not require a single external component (not even oscillator).
 * This project does not require a lot of CPU and memory resources nor does it need full speed USB protocol.
 * AVR chips are very well documented and used in various projects in the online community.
 * Need to go from nothing to "production ready" in less than 150 hours.

 ## Compiling the firmware
+At the moment this was only tested on Linux.
+Cross platform support is coming.

 #### Linux
 The following packages are required in order to build the firmware: